kgemmler/PeopleAnalytics/PredictingAttrition.md

 Data cleaning
 -------------

 The features Over18 and StandardHours have all entries which contain the same values.
-Thus they do not add any information to the data, which will allow to distinguish employees.
+Thus they do not add any information to the data that will allow to distinguish employees.
 To this end Over18 and StandardHours are removed from dataset.
 EmployeeNumber might be interesting in order to trace back the predictions to a particular employee.
 But for the purposes of statistical analysis EmployeeNumber and EmployeeCount are also removed:

 ``` r
 tbl <- subset(tbl, select = c(-Over18,-StandardHours,-EmployeeCount,-EmployeeNumber))